awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 ### Enable the Service Control Policy Type in the Root<a name="tut-basic-enable-scp"></a>

 Before you can attach a policy of any type to a root or to any OU within a root, you must enable the policy type for that root\.
-Policy types are not enabled in any root by default\.
+Policy types aren't enabled in any root by default\.
 The steps in this section show you how to enable the service control policy \(SCP\) type for the root in your organization\.

 **Note**
 Currently, you can have only one root in your organization\.
 It's created for you and named **Root** when you create your organization\.